 Market conditions and competitive pricing will lead to innovation in developing solutions to problems relating to multi-peril crop insurance and mitigation.
 Competitive pricing and risk-based underwriting are essential to developing and maintaining a viable disaster insurance market and should be originated and enforced at the state level.

-Insurance legal liability minimum limits should be enforced and motor vehicle registration and tags pulled if they are not in compliance.
+Insurance legal liability minimum limits should be enforced and motor vehicle registration

 We support the removal of the drop-down liability clause on AFR auto policies.